kunal-nathani/CreateyourownCryptocurrency/README.md

 This project is licensed under the [MIT License](link_to_license).
 Feel free to use, modify, and distribute Gujju Coin according to the terms of the license.

+## Set up env
-Set up envOpen a terminal on your machine or utilize an IDE like Visual Studio.Create a directory using the command: mkdir <folder name>.
-Replace <folder name> with your preferred name of the folder.Go to the created directory using the command: cd <folder name>.Now run the following commands:
+Open a terminal on your machine or utilize an IDE like Visual Studio.
+Create a directory using the command: mkdir <folder name>.
+Replace <folder name> with your preferred name of the folder.
-Copy

-Copy

-Copy

-Copy

-Copy

-Copy
+Go to the created directory using the command: cd <folder name>.
-npm init --yes
-npm install algosdk
+Now run the following commands: npm init --yes npm install algosdk npm list algosdk

-npm list alg
+## Deploy command
+So open up your terminal and run the following command: node CreateAsset.js

+Interact with tokenGo to the Asset URL that was generated as your output, for me it was https://testnet.algoexplorer.io/asset/268933037 and interact with your created token.